Photon-Mediated Hybridization and Dissipative Transport in a Cavity-QED Ring-Acceptor Architecture: Introduction

-The main contributions of this paper are as follows: \begin{enumerate} \item An explicit Lindblad model for a light-driven ring--center system with both structured coherent couplings and site-resolved dissipation and dephasing; \item An exact reduction in the ordered, symmetric limit to a three-level system (photon--bright mode--acceptor), yielding closed-form expressions for transfer efficiency as a function of detuning and dephasing; \item A demonstration of how disorder in photon--ring couplings and site energies activates lossy dark modes, degrades performance, and shifts resonance; \item Identification of regimes where dephasing or increased intra-ring coupling mitigates these effects via mode-mixing or spectral separation. \end{enumerate}
+A key feature of the present formulation is the explicit inclusion of a quantized photonic degree of freedom.
+Many studies of excitation transport assume an initially prepared exciton or incoherent pumping; by contrast, treating the photon mode dynamically provides a microscopically consistent description of excitation injection and reveals qualitatively new transport behaviour.
+In particular, the photon couples selectively to the fully symmetric (“bright”) collective mode of the ring, producing a hybridized photon–bright mode–acceptor manifold.
+This hybridization generates a long-lived transport eigenstate in which population on the dissipative ring is strongly suppressed.
+As a result, excitation is transferred predominantly through a channel that largely bypasses lossy ring modes. \cbl In summary, the main technical contributions of this paper are as follows: \begin{enumerate} \item A single quantized photon-mode model describing the light-matter interactions, which goes beyond conventional models with use of a prepared initial excitation; \item An explicit Lindblad model for a light-driven ring--center system with both structured coherent couplings and site-resolved dissipation and dephasing; \item An exact reduction in the ordered, symmetric limit to a three-level system (photon, bright mode, acceptor), yielding closed-form expressions for transfer efficiency as a function of detuning and dephasing; \item A demonstration of how disorder in photon--ring couplings and site energies activates lossy dark modes, degrades performance, and shifts resonance; \item A cavity-QED transport mechanism for the near-unity transfer efficiency under resonant conditions, highlighting the role of the photon-bright mode-acceptor channel, and lower efficiencies in non-resonant conditions due to the various loss channels of the dark modes; \item Identification of regimes where dephasing or increased intra-ring coupling mitigates these effects via mode-mixing or spectral separation. \end{enumerate}

-These results clarify how symmetry and coherence shape transport in open quantum networks, and how noise and disorder can either assist or hinder transfer, depending on the system’s spectral structure.
-The analytic tractability of the model also provides benchmarks for numerical simulation and design guidance for quantum devices with engineered transport properties.
+The model should be understood as a tunable quantum-optical transport device rather than a microscopic description of any specific biological complex.
+Ring geometries and central acceptor structures arise naturally in several contexts, but here they serve primarily as a minimal architecture in which collective bright and dark modes can be cleanly separated and their roles in transport unambiguously identified.
+The emphasis throughout is, therefore, on general mechanisms of coherent transport in engineered open quantum systems.